Singular open book structures from real mappings: Proof of Theorem and some consequences

-We get the following statement, the proof of which is an immediate consequence of the proof of Theorem \ref{t:isolcrt} via Proposition \ref{p:radial} and Remark \ref{r:tube}.
-It also represents an extension to nonisolated singularities of our previous \cite[Theorem 3.1]{dST1}. \begin{corollary} Let $\psi$ be radial weighted-homogeneous and let $\Sing \psi \subset V$.
-If the tube fibration (\ref{eq:tube}) exists, then $(K_\e, \frac{\psi}{\|\psi \|})$ is a (singular) open book decomposition and the fibration (\ref{eq:emptytube}) is isomorphic to the Milnor fibration $\frac{\psi}{\| \psi\|} : S^{m-1}_\e \m K_\e \to S^{p-1}_1$. \fin \end{corollary}
+We get the following statement, the proof of which is an immediate consequence of the proof of Theorem \ref{t:isolcrt} via Proposition \ref{p:radial}.
+It also represents an extension to nonisolated singularities of our previous \cite[Theorem 3.1]{dST1}, see also the proof of \cite[Theorem 4.1]{dST0} and compare with \cite[Example 2.1.4]{CSS}.